-Dirubi Surf Life poving Club

-Birubi Surf Lifesaving Club

-saving Club was constructed in 2013 and is the home of the Birubi

-e club was formed in 1993 to protect swimmers at Birubi Point.

-Facilities Volunteer and Professional lifeguard services available during

-provided summer season (October - April)

-Amenities

-Kiosk/café

-Caretaker facilities

-Lifeguard tower

-Car parking

-Fingal Bay Surf Lifesaving Club

-Fingal Bay Surf f Lifesaving Club was constructed in 2012 and is the home of the

-Fingal Beach S LSC.

-Facilities Volunteer and Professional lifeguard services available during

-provided summer season (October - April)

-Amenities

-Kiosk/café

-Restaurant

-Caretaker facilities

-Lifeguard tower

-Car parking

-One Mile Beach h Lifeguard Facility

-One Mile Beach h Lifeguard Facility was constructed in 2017 and provides storage

-and amenities f or the professional lifeguard service at One Mile Beach.

-Facilities Volunteer and Professional lifeguard services available during

-provided summer season (October - April)

-Lifeguard amenities
+Birubi Surf Lifesaving Club Birubi Surf Lifesaving Club was constructed in 2013 and is the home of the Birubi Point SLSC.
+The club was formed in 1993 to protect swimmers at Birubi Point.
+Facilities provided Volunteer and Professional lifeguard services available during summer season (October - April) Amenities Kiosk/café Caretaker facilities Lifeguard tower Car parking f Lifesaving Club f Lifesaving Club was constructed in 2012 and is the home of the Facilities provided Volunteer and Professional lifeguard services available during summer season (October - April) Amenities Kiosk/café Restaurant Caretaker facilities Lifeguard tower Car parking One Mile Beacl Lifeguard Facility Lifeguard Facility was constructed in 2017 and provides storage for the professional lifeguard service at One Mile Beach.
+Volunteer and Professional lifeguard services available during summer season (October - April) Lifeguard amenities be utilised by users of the beach.
+Benchmarking standards are shown in the table below: